deanwampler/spark-scala-tutorial/README.markdown

 ## Using Jupyter Notebooks

 The easiest way to work with this tutorial is to use a [Docker](https://docker.com) image that combines the popular [Jupyter](http://jupyter.org/) notebook environment with all the tools you need to run Spark, including the Scala language.
 It's called the [All Spark Notebook](https://hub.docker.com/r/jupyter/all-spark-notebook/).
 It bundles [Apache Toree](https://toree.apache.org/) to provide Spark and Scala access.
+The [webpage](https://hub.docker.com/r/jupyter/all-spark-notebook/) for this Docker image discusses useful information like using Python as well as Scala, user authentication topics, running your Spark jobs on clusters, rather than local mode, etc.

-There are other notebook tools you might investigate for your team's needs:
+There are other notebook options you might investigate for your needs:

+**Open source:**

 * [Jupyter](https://ipython.org/) + [BeakerX](http://beakerx.com/) - a powerful set of extensions for Jupyter
-* [Zeppelin](http://zeppelin-project.org/) - a popular environment in big data environments
+* [Zeppelin](http://zeppelin-project.org/) - a popular tool in big data environments
-* [Spark Notebook](http://spark-notebook.io) - a powerful, but not as polished
+* [Spark Notebook](http://spark-notebook.io) - a powerful tool, but not as polished or well maintained

+**Commercial:**

 * [IBM Data Science Experience](http://datascience.ibm.com/) - IBM's full-featured environment for data science
 * [Databricks](https://databricks.com/) - a feature-rich, commercial, cloud-based service